Welcome to The Sandringham Practice

 - Avoid close contact with people who are unwell.

-News: We are extremely proud to announce that our sister practice Richmond Road Medical Centre have been announced as *WINNERS* for the Prestigious National GP Awards 2017 as General Practice Team of the Year 2017.
+We are a sister practice with Richmond Road Medical Centre, who were announced as *WINNERS* for the Prestigious National GP Awards 2017 as General Practice Team of the Year 2017.

 Accessible Information Standard – Information for Patients: